What is a barista?

 - Hario V60

 - Clever Coffee Dripper

-This should help you gain a strong footing commercially in terms of sound knowledge of how the brewing process alters the end result.
+This should help you gain a firm footing commercially in terms of a sound knowledge of how the brewing process alters the result.

 The course highlights include: